GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Species/Myrathirin.md

 -1 [Empy]
 Choose one of [Rflx], [Will], or [Inte].
 Then choose any attribute you have not already chosen.
 They are increased by 1 each.

-**Languages**: You gain competency in the Common Tongue, Fithirin, and Lazine languages.
+**Languages**: You gain competency in the Common Tongue, Fithirin, and Meolas languages.

 **Run Speed**: You may run up to 4 yards per move.